rust-lang-ua/learn_rust_together/learn/summer_bootcamp_2023/curriculum.md

-# Rust Development Professionally
+# Rust Bootcamp Curriculum

-In this learning group, you will be doing [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator_eng) - a hard-way step-by-step Rust learning course to reveal your full potential as a Rust Backend Developer.
+In this bootcamp, you will be doing [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator_eng) - a hard-way step-by-step Rust learning course to reveal your full potential as a Rust Developer.

 ## Pre-requirements